 More Exceptional Plants by Stephen Ryan (Hyland House, 2002), sourced from the Garden and Artfest bookstall, $58.
 There’s humour, botanical history and lashings of opinions but these don’t overshadow the horticultural knowledge.
-Those who were lucky enough to hear the author speak (why weren’t there more of you?) at the 2012 Garden and Artfest in Tauranga will know what to expect.
+Those who have been lucky enough to hear the author speak will know what to expect.

 Thoughtful Gardening by Robin Lane Fox (Particular Books, 2010), sourced from Tauranga Library.
 A collection of essays about everything from the gardens of ancient Rome to keeping badgers under control.
 No matter that this is gardening as applied to (mostly) England, the quality of the writing is exquisite.